LF-Decentralized-Trust-labs/Naryo/docs/usage.md

 ### REST

-Librevents exposes a REST api that can be used to register events that should be subscribed to / broadcast.
+Naryo exposes a REST api that can be used to register events that should be subscribed to / broadcast.

 - **URL:** `/api/rest/v1/event-filter`
 - **Method:** `POST`